cardano-foundation/CIPs/CPS-????/README.md

 [^on-chain-settlement]:  This is a common design pattern on Cardano today, e.g. SundaeSwap’s scooper pattern has this form.

 But this is quite expensive (since everything must be done with scripts and fully-settled transactions on the chain) and clumsy.
+While these kinds of designs can be made more efficient[^observers], ultimately they all require the Cardano network to reach consensus on the status of any intent proposals, not just their settlements.
+This is inevitably going to be costly, especially for use cases (such as trading orders) which have high volume.[^stellar]

+[^observers]: e.g. CIP-0112 would help to avoid running scripts many times when similar intents are resolved all together.

+[^stellar]: High volume can reveal economic problems that were not obvious beforehand.
+This is arguably what happened to [Stellar's built-in DEX](https://stellar.org/blog/developers/introducing-automated-market-makers-on-stellar).

 We would prefer to have more direct support for expressing intents and their fulfilments, such that the Cardano ledger can check that everything has been done correctly but without exposing it to too much non-determinism or excess work.
 This will require ledger changes.